ClusterHQ/volume-plugins-demo/README_UCP.md

 ## Demo 2 running compose app with HA data

+> Note, this demo assumes you have the CLI portion setup and you are able to run `docker <cmds>` against your UCP cluster.

-7. Go to the `app/` folder.
+1. Go to the `app/` folder.
 ```
 $ cd app/
 $ ls
 docker-compose.yml
 ```

-8. Run the app.
+2. Run the app.
 ```
 run the app
 $ docker-compose -f docker-compose-node2.yml up -d